Absence from School

 - Two-year-old classes may take walking field trips, near the school, at the teacher’s discretion.
-Subsequent to the COVID-19 pandemic there may also be in-house field trips appropriate to the age of the children.
+There may also be in-house field trips appropriate to the age of the children.

 - Three-year-old classes take walking field trips near the school.
-Subsequent to the COVID-19 pandemic, there may be in-house field trips appropriate to the age of the children.
+There may be in-house field trips appropriate to the age of the children.

-- Subsequent to the COVID-19 pandemic there may be planned field trips for the four-year-old and Pre-K classes with parent participation.
-At that time, parents would be welcome to come on any class trip we take.
+- There will be planned field trips for the four-year-old and Pre-K classes with parent participation.
+At that time, parents would be welcome to chaperone some of the class trips we take.

 - The Directors and teachers choose the appropriate trips.
 Siblings may NOT go on field trips.

 - We rely on you to help us model respect and etiquette for the children by giving children and teachers your attention without distraction—avoid coffee and the use cell phones please.

 If you have any concerns about your child’s class or the school, please don’t hesitate to discuss them with your child’s teacher, or with the Director, Margee Ready.

 Fire arms of any kind are prohibited on the St. Paul’s Church and Nursery School campus.
 On duty law enforcement officers must first notify and gain advance permission from the Church and school.